 Every February, people in Punxsutawney, Pennsylvania brave the cold to catch a glimpse of one very special groundhog.
 Known as Punxsutawney Phil, this tiny resident is much more than a rodent; in fact, he's an international celebrity, attracting tens of thousands of bundled-up visitors to his burrow every year.

 What makes this woodchuck so popular?
-According to local legend, Phil can foresee six weeks’ worth of weather.
-Unlike most meteorologists, however, this “furry forecaster” doesn’t need satellites, surface maps, or other fancy technologies to make his predictions; all he relies on is his own shadow—or lack thereof.
+According to local legend, Phil can foresee six weeks' worth of weather, determining whether there will be a long winter or an early spring.
+Unlike most meteorologists, however, this “furry forecaster” doesn't need satellites, surface maps, or other fancy technologies to make his predictions; all he relies on is his own shadow—or lack thereof.

 Want to dig a bit deeper into this peculiar tradition?
 Read on to learn all about Groundhog Day.

 Groundhog Day is a tradition that takes place every year on February 2.
 Prompted by members of the Punxsutawney Groundhog Club—who dress up in top hats and tuxedos for the ceremony—Punxsutawney Phil emerges from a special burrow in Gobbler's Knob, a rural park nestled just outside of the small town of Punxsutawney.
 According to superstition, if the sleepy critter casts a shadow (i.e. if it's a sunny day and the sky is clear), there will be six more weeks of wintry weather.
 If, on the other hand, the groundhog's shadow is not visible due to the overcast, there will be an early spring.